The problem: what causes hypertension?

 And once we begin this process of meditation, a virtuous cycle of arterial softening and lower blood pressure ensues – meaning we reduce the risks of all the related conditions that can blight our lives when our blood pressure readings are permanently high.

 For those with low blood pressure, you can be assured the effect is equally as powerful.
-As a testament to just how intelligent the body is when it is allowed to rest and repair at a deep level, even though this meditation is renowned for lowering high blood pressure, if one has an issue with low blood pressure, you can be confident that by doing this practise your blood pressure will stabilise towards the normal range.
+It is a testament to just how intelligent the body is when it is allowed to rest and repair at a deep level.
+For while this meditation is renowned for lowering high blood pressure, if one has an issue with low blood pressure, you can be confident that by doing this practice your blood pressure will stabilise towards the normal range.

 And for those not yet afflicted, the chances of you falling foul of this most prevalent of conditions will be greatly reduced.